A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Modelling the variability

 \subsection{Discontinuity of the viscous time-scale between the disc and flow}

 We assume that the viscous frequency follows different power laws between the variable disc and hot flow.
 It is included in our model as follows:

 The different viscous frequency prescriptions between the disc and hot flow are physically natural since the properties of the accretion flow are expected to be different between these regions.
 The discontinuity of the viscous frequency at the transition radius $r_{\mathrm{ds}}$ produces two bumps (\citealt{Rapisarda_2016}).
 We expect these to directly correspond to the variability components $\mathrm{P}_{1}$ and $\mathrm{P}_{2}$ respectively.
-Thus, we fix here $B_{\mathrm{d}}=0.03$ and $m_{\mathrm{d}}=0.5$ to preserve the QPO-low-frequency break relation (\citealt{Ingram_2011}) and leave $B_{\mathrm{f}}$ and $m_{\mathrm{f}}$ free.
+Thus, we fix here $B_{\mathrm{d}}=0.03$ and $m_{\mathrm{d}}=0.5$ to preserve the QPO-low-frequency break relation (\citealt{Ingram_2011}).
+The observed low frequency break at $0.05$~Hz then fixes the inner radius of the disc at $45R_g$.

 The power spectra calculated with $B_{\mathrm{f}}=6.0$, $m_{\mathrm{f}}=1.2$, $F_{\mathrm{var}}=0.8$ and the same parameter values as in Fig.~\ref{fig:psd_comp_continuous_fvisc} are shown in Fig.~\ref{fig:psd_comp_discontinuous_fvisc}.
-The double humped shape of the power spectra matches the observation, where $\mathrm{P}_{1}$ and $\mathrm{P}_{2}$ originate from the disc and hot flow, respectively.
+The double-humped shape of the power spectra matches the observation, where $\mathrm{P}_{1}$ and $\mathrm{P}_{2}$ originate from the disc and hot flow, respectively.
 The inwards propagation of fluctuations transmits $\mathrm{P}_{1}$ into the mid (green) and high (blue) energy bands, where the emission from the hot flow dominates the energy spectrum.

-The clear defect of the model is that the low energy band (red) lacks variability in the 0.3-3~Hz range.
-This is because it is dominated by the disc, with only a small contribution from the soft and hard Comptonisation regions in this energy band, so only a small contribution from $\mathrm{P}_{2}$.
+The clear defect of the model is that the low energy band (red) lacks variability in the $0.3$--$3\,\si{Hz}$ range.
+This is because it is dominated by the disc which only varies on the long time-scales of $\mathrm{P}_1$.
+There is a very small contribution from the soft and hard Comptonisation regions in this energy band, so there is a small contribution to higher frequency power from $\mathrm{P}_{2}$, but nowhere near enough to explain the data.
 We conclude that the power spectrum at energies where the disc emission is dominant cannot be explained by the propagating fluctuations process alone.